I Got the Wherewithal

-"I Got the Wherewithal" is the debut single by British group Theaudience, released on 27 October 1997.
+"I Got the Wherewithal" is the debut single by British group theaudience, released on 27 October 1997.
 The song peaked at No. 170 on the UK Singles Chart.
-The single was also issued in America as an EP in 1998.
+The single was also issued in the United States as an EP in 1998.
 The B-sides for the single include "Outside; Out of Space", which is an acoustic re-working of "Running Out of Space" from the group's debut album Theaudience, "Helen & Polly", an instrumental reworking of "I Got the Wherewithal" focusing mostly on the string arrangement, and "Je Suis Content", a cover of a Jacques Dutronc song.